Tried to login to one of my server that requires Java and immediately got this error:

 Control Panel >

-Now you can argue if this is a secured?
-Duh, no … but when you’re about to make a change and there no alternative, then this is a quick a dirty fix.
-An alternative might be changing it to <128 Keysize or whichever instead of commenting it out.
+Now you can argue if this is secured?
+Duh, no … but when you’re about to make a change and there’s no alternative, then this is a quick and dirty fix.
+An alternative might be changing it to <128 Keysize or something else instead of commenting it out.
 Use your judgement i.e.

 jdk.jar.disabledAlgorithms=MD2, MD5, RSA keySize < 128